kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

-And companies like Google would play around with a little-known browser technology called <code>XMLHttpRequest</code>
+And companies like Google would play around with a little-known piece of browser technology called <code>XMLHttpRequest</code>.
+It allowed data to load onto the page without the page needing to be fully refreshed.